xgear-public/ChipCloud/README.md

 ## Modes

-The default mode is single choice with no selected chips being valid, if you want a RadioGroup manadatory style where once a chip is selected there must always be a selected chip use ```chipCloud.setMode(ChipCloud.Mode.REQUIRED);``` (or set in xml or the builder).
-There's a multi select mode too.
+The default mode is single choice (where it's valid to have no chip selected), if you want a RadioGroup manadatory style where once a chip is selected there must always be a selected item use ```chipCloud.setMode(ChipCloud.Mode.REQUIRED);``` (or set in xml or the builder).
+There's a multiple select mode too.

 ## Dependency